keldaanCommunity/pokemonAutoChess/changelog/patch-3.6.md

 - New ability for Turtwig: Growth: Increase body size and Attack by 10.
 Grows twice as fast if weather is sunny

 # Changes to Synergies
+- Field rework: now gives a flat HP heal instead of a percentage of max HP

 # Changes to Items